Jonasi-Deetens/advanced-queries/README.md

 ### 50) What is the office name of the least profitable office in the year 2004?
 ```
-SELECT d.city FROM customers a
+SELECT d.officeCode FROM customers a
 JOIN (
 	SELECT customerNumber, SUM(amount) AS total FROM payments
 	GROUP BY customerNumber